 If for any reason the student or teacher doesn’t feel comfortable teaching/learning face-to-face owing to the small size of the teaching space or the potential for infection, the lessons can pivot to an online learning environment instead.
 If the teacher or student doesn’t feel well, has family members who are waiting on a COVID test, or feel they should quarantine for any reason, the lesson can pivot virtually until both teacher and student are comfortable resuming in-person lessons.
 If UNW or the state mandates that in-person lessons are no longer available, we will pivot to online instruction.
 You will receive an email from the Academy of Music office with details, and your private instructor will contact you to discuss the best way to move forward with virtual lessons.
 Changing lessons from in-person to virtual is not a refundable event.
 We pledge to do our best to provide you with the best instruction possible using every means available to us including virtual learning when needed.
 We are unable to refund lessons if the need to pivot to virtual is necessary.

 COVID-19 Sickness/Excused Absence

 If a teacher is sick and unable to teach even virtually, they will contact their student at least 2 hours before the scheduled lesson.
 Every effort will be made to reschedule those lessons to a later date.
 If make-up lessons are not able to be scheduled, the student will be credited for lessons that were not taught.
 If a student is ill, a call must be made to the teacher's phone at least two hours prior to the lesson to be considered excused.
-Excused absences allow the scheduling of a make-up lesson.
+Excused absences allow the scheduling of one make-up lesson per semester.